Abdulhakimsg/snapRockPaperSciss/README.md

 The following commands are available:
 - `npm start` - starts the dev server on port 3000
 - `npm test` - run the tests
-- `npm run build` - build a production version of the project under `./build`
+- `npm run build` - build a production version of the project under `build`